South Carolina Dram Shop Litigation Attorney

 Why Hire Our Dram Shop Litigation Attorneys at Mickelsen Dalton?

 We will never back down from a case.
 We are bold.
 We are relentless.
 Our South Carolina dram shop attorneys realize how complex and difficult these cases can be, which is why we use our unlimited resources and experience to tackle every case with care and discretion.
 We use our voices to speak for our victims while allowing our results to speak for themselves.

 In just three short years from opening our doors, we have already obtained over $3,000,000.00 in verdicts and settlements for our clients.

 Why You Need a Dram Shop Litigation Attorney?

 It can be difficult to establish culpability in these situations, which is why you need an experienced dram store liability attorney on your side – someone who can acquire the evidence you need to prove your case and succeed.

-Due to the complexities and intricacies of these situations, it is vital to hire an experienced dram shop litigation attorney.
+Due to the complexities and intricacies of these situations, it is vital to hire an experienced dram shop litigation lawyer in South Carolina.

 What Is Dram Shop Litigation?

 Dram shop legislation holds restaurants, bars, and other businesses that sell alcoholic beverages accountable for the harm caused by drunken customers.
 For these types of harms, there was no common law cause of action available against commercial vendors.
 However, the majority of states now have a dram shop statute that allows for such legal action, but the breadth of these laws varies widely.